 Last of the Mohicans by James Fenimore Cooper

-Called an “epic and cinematic debut novel” by Good Reads, this set-in-1938 historical romance follows Beatrice Bordeaux, a young woman coming of age in this picturesque beach town on Long Island’s East End.
+Called an “epic and cinematic debut novel” by Goodreads, this set-in-1938 historical romance follows Beatrice Bordeaux, a young woman in a troubled marriage spending the summer in this picturesque beach town on Long Island’s East End.
 The critically acclaimed 2019 novel also captures Montauk’s evolution into a popular beach destination, and one of New York’s great weekend getaways.

 Voices from the Harlem Renaissance, Edited by Nathan Irvin Huggins